fprime-community/fprime-tutorial-math-component/docs/writing-unit-tests-6.md

     return result;
 }
 ```
-> Don't forget to add a function signature in `Tester.hpp`.
+> Don't forget to add a function signature in `MathReceiverTester.hpp`.

 This function carries out the math computation of the math component.
 By running this function and comparing, we can check the output of the component.